Actively working on

 The ETHICAL HACKER ~ Verdict

-is a criminal suspense thriller novel.
+is the accomplice, criminal psychological thriller novel.

 Wish we could say more!